Gov. Hutchinson announces health coverage expansions for maternal health in Arkansas

 The initiatives from the Arkansas Department of Health focus on home visitor training.
 Hutchinson said the state is looking to expand services and training to identify mental health issues in mothers after birth.
 Hutchinson said he has allocated $350,000 to the training efforts.
 He said that the state has created a hotline (1855ARKMOMS) for pregnant women in need of health services during and after birth.

-A stream of the full briefing is available in the video player on this page.
+A live stream of the full briefing is available in the video player on this page.